canarytail/standard/README.md

 Valid Fields:

 `DOMAIN` - specifies the address (if any) tied to the entity.
-This is used for simplistic TLS/SSL certificate verification of authenticity as well.
+This is used for simplistic TLS/SSL certificate verification of authenticity as well

 `PUBKEY` - specifies the public key (if any) tied to the entity.
-This is used for signing the canary itself to prove authenticity.
+This is used for signing the canary itself to prove authenticity

 `NEWPUBKEY` - specifies the expected replacement public key (if any) tied to the entity for any future signatures.
-This is used when signing parties change or a key needs to be updated for whatever reason.
+This is used when signing parties change or a key needs to be updated for whatever reason

 `PANICKEY` - specifies the public key (if any) that can trigger the canary simply by a future canary being signed by it.
-This is used when the party wishes to end the canary for whatever reason (e.g. business closing, compromised, lost keys to main signing key).
+This is used when the party wishes to end the canary for whatever reason (e.g. business closing, compromised, lost keys to main signing key)

 `NEWPANICKEY` - specifies the replacement panic public key (if any) tied to the entity for any future signatures.
-This is used when signing parties change or a key needs to be updated for whatever reason.
+This is used when signing parties change or a key needs to be updated for whatever reason

 `VERSION` - specifies the protocol version (different protocols may behave differently or contain different codes)